-Founded in 1976, Travelex’s mission is to be the most recognised, respected and reliable brand in international money for our customers and partners.
+Founded in 1976, Travelex’s mission is to simplify our customers’ access to international money, however and whenever.
 We have grown to become one of the market leading specialist providers of foreign exchange products, solutions and services, operating across the entire value chain of the foreign exchange industry in more than 20 countries.

 The Travelex story began in December 1976, when our founder Lloyd Dorfman opened the first ever store in central London.
 Located on Southampton Row between Bloomsbury and Holborn, the store – which at the time was called Express Exchange - was ideally located in a busy tourist area and to serve the nearby University of London’s growing number of international students.